Adebayo Johnson Bankole

-Adebayo Johnson Bankole (born October 27, 1945), is a Nigerian politician who is a commissioner in Oyo State, Nigeria.
-He served as a commissioner under both Governor Alao Akala and Governor Kolapo Ishola’s administration.
+Adebayo Johnson Bankole (born 27 October 1945) is a Nigerian politician who was a commissioner in Oyo State, Nigeria.
+He held the position of commissioner during the administrations of both Governor Alao Akala and Governor Kolapo Ishola’.

 Early years

-Bankole was born in Ile Bale Ajinapa in Orire Local Government Area of Ogbomoso on October 27, 1945 to Jacob Bankole and Abigail Bankole.
+Bankole was born in Ile Bale Ajinapa in Orire Local Government Area of Ogbomoso on October 27, 1945, to Jacob Bankole and Abigail Bankole.